psiz-org/psiz/CONTRIBUTING.md

 Please send in fixes and feature additions through Pull Requests.

+## Testing

+* PsiZ uses `pytest` for testing and `pytest-cov` for coverage analytics.
+These packages are not listed in `install_requires` but in `tests_require` and should be installed separately using `python setup.py test`.
+* Tests that take more than a few seconds are marked as `slow` and can be skipped by running `pytest -m "not slow"`.
+* All pytest markers must be registered, unregistered markers will generate an error.

 # Additional Guidance

-PsiZ attempts to closely adhere to TensorFlow and Keras idioms.
+PsiZ closely adheres to TensorFlow and Keras idioms.
 Model components are implemented as layers.
-All custom Keras objects places in `psiz.keras` and intentionally mirror the module structure of `tensorflow.keras` in order to leverage developers pre-existing knowledge of TensorFlow's organization.
+Custom Keras objects (with the exception of models) are placed in `psiz.keras` and intentionally mirror the module structure of `tensorflow.keras` in order to leverage developers pre-existing knowledge of TensorFlow's organization.

 ## Module: trials
 * Code to the appropriate interface.